Geometric optics approximation for the Einstein vacuum equations

 where $P_{\alpha\beta}(g_0)(\dr g_0,\dr g_0)$ is a quadratic non-linearity (see \eqref{quadratic non-linearity} for its exact expression).
 We make the following assumptions on the background quantities $(g_0,u_0,F_0)$.
 In what follows, $N\geq 10$, $\delta>-\frac{3}{2}$ and $\e>0$ is our smallness threshold. \begin{itemize} \item \textbf{Assumptions on the metric} $g_0$.
 There exists a constant $\e>0$ such that for all $t\in[0,1]$

 where $m$ is the Minkowski metric on $\mathcal{M}$.
 For convenience, we also assume that $\dr_t$ is the unit normal to $\Sigma_0$ of $g_0$, and that the second fundamental form of $\Sigma_0$ is traceless.
-The former assumption simplifies the construction of the initial data for the high-frequency metric (see Section \ref{section ID spacetime metric}) and the latter is only use in \cite{Touati2022} where we solve the constraint equations.
-The estimates \eqref{estim g0} means that we work in the asymptotically flat setting. \item \textbf{Assumptions on the optical function} $u_0$.
+The former assumption simplifies the construction of the initial data for the high-frequency metric (see Section \ref{section ID spacetime metric}) and the latter is only used in \cite{Touati2023a} to simplify the construction of high-frequency solutions to the constraint equations.
+The estimates \eqref{estim g0} corresponds to the asymptotically flat setting. \item \textbf{Assumptions on the optical function} $u_0$.
 We assume that there exists a constant non-zero vector field $\mathfrak{z}=(\mathfrak{z}_1,\mathfrak{z}_2,\mathfrak{z}_3)$ such that

 where $\nabla u_0 = (\dr_1 u_0, \dr_2 u_0, \dr_3 u_0)$ is the spatial Euclidean gradient of $u_0$.
 This implies that the level sets of $u_0$ restricted to any $\Sigma_t$ are asymptotically planes in $\R^3$ and that if $\e$ is small enough there exists $c>0$ such that